uias/Tabman/README.md

     <img src=".artwork/bar_breakdown.png" width="890" alt="Bar Breakdown"/>
 </p>

-#### BarView
+#### TMBarView
-`BarView` is the root view of every bar, and provides the glue for meshing all the other functional areas together.
+`TMBarView` is the root view of every bar, and provides the glue for meshing all the other functional areas together.
 You can change a few things here, such as background style and animation behaviors.

 ```swift
 bar.background.style = .blur(style: .extraLight)